MariamRaad/ar-portfolio/README.md

 # Augmented Reality Portfolio

+*This Project is currently under construction, so the Application might not work correctly when trying it out*

 Scan the QR Code and then the Marker with your smartphone camera to discover my Augmented Reality Portfolio :)

 If it's not working, open this link in your browser: https://mariamraad.github.io/ar-portfolio </br>